LeetLLM

 "This product is great for"Potentially flatter10, 30, 50

-"The warehouse"Prompt-dependentMeasure rather than assume
+"The service"Prompt-dependentMeasure rather than assume

 When the distribution is highly peaked, a large kkk like 50 forces the sampler to include dozens of irrelevant tail tokens.
 If the temperature is high, those tail tokens can accumulate enough probability mass to be selected, causing off-topic generation.
 Conversely, when the distribution is flat, a small kkk like 10 can cut off valid continuations and make the output too narrow.
 This inability to adapt to distribution shape motivated dynamic truncation approaches.